Xyvir/iex.run/.github/readme.md

 > alphabet.cmd 23-30 35-50

 ## How to use:
 ### 1. Basic Invocation using curl.exe from powershell or cmd.exe.
+>powershell syntax:
+>curl.exe iex.run/alphabet | iex

+>cmd.exe synatx:
+>curl iex.run | cmd alphabet

 ### 2. Using the stub script launcher (Only after step 1 has been run once previously on an endpoint)
 ### 3. Using the stub script launcher in your own scripts or scripting engine.
 ### 4. Providing Magic URLs to others via email, teams or other message services.